arlobelshee/ArlosCommitNotation/v1/index.md

 # Arlo's Commit Notation

+> [!IMPORTANT]
+> Note: this page describes v1, and v2 of the notation has been released, with improved clarity and focus on risk.
+It is called [Risk Aware Commit Notation](../README.md).
+Please prefer v2 for new projects, as it dramatically improves clarity.

 This commit notation allows developers to convey 2 critical pieces of metadata about each commit:

 1. How risky is it?
 What has the original author done to mitigate risk?